On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Fpqc analogs of splinters?

 \begin{theorem} Let $Y\stackrel{f}{\to} X$ be a morphism of affine Noetherian schemes which is a covering for the fpqc topology. \begin{enumerate} \item (Ma) If $\,Y$ is regular, so is $X$. \item If in addition $f$ is a finite covering and $Y$ is connected, then $f$ is flat. \end{enumerate} \end{theorem} \begin{proof} Let us write $R=\cO(X), S= \cO(Y)$.
 We may assume that $R$ is local with maximal ideal $\frak m$, and, replacing $S$ by its localization at some maximal ideal above $\frak m$, that $R\to S$ is a local homomorphism.
 Let $T$ be an $S$-algebra which is faithfully flat over $R$.

-$(1)$\footnote{there are two well-known special cases where this holds: if $f$ is flat (by EGA IV.6.5.2), or if $f$ admits a section (by EGA IV.0.17.3.3). } This is a straightforward consequence of \cite[Cor 2.2]{BIM}, which claims the following: if $S/\frak m_S$ is of finite flat dimension $d$, if $U $ is an $S$-module such that $\frak m_S.
+$(1)$\footnote{there are two well-known special cases where this holds: if $f$ is flat (by \cite[IV.
+6.5.2]{EGA}), or if $f$ admits a section (by \cite[IV .0.17.3.3]{EGA}). } This is a straightforward consequence of \cite[Cor 2.2]{BIM}, which claims the following: if $S/\frak m_S$ is of finite flat dimension $d$, $U $ is an $S$-module such that $\frak m_S.
 U \neq U$, and $M$ is a finite $R$-module such that ${\rm{Tor}}^R_i(U, M)=0$ for $d+1$ consecutive values of $i$, then $M$ has a finite free resolution.
-This applies in our case with $d = \dim S$ since $S$ is regular, with $U=T$ which is faithfully flat over $R$, and with any $M$.
-One concludes that $R$ is regular.
+This applies to our case, with $d = \dim S$ since $S$ is regular, with $U=T$ which is faithfully flat over $R$, and with any $M$.
+We conclude that $R$ is regular.

 $(2)$ By Theorem \ref{T5}, we know that $R$ is Cohen-Macaulay.
 The $\frak m$-adic completion $\hat T$ remains faithfully flat over $R$ (\cite[1.1.1]{A1}).
 In particular, $\hat T$ is a Cohen-Macaulay $R$-algebra, and since it is a $\frak m$-adically complete algebra over the finite extension $S$ of $R$, it is also a Cohen-Macaulay $S$-algebra \cite{BaS}.
 Since $S$ is regular, $\hat T$ is faithfully flat over $S$.
-It follows that $R\to S$ is faithfully flat (and by EGA IV 6.5.2, that $R$ is regular, which gives a second proof of point (1) under this additional assumption).
+By Lemma~\ref{L1}, it follows that $R\to S$ is faithfully flat (and by \cite[IV.
+6.5.2]{EGA} that $R$ is regular, which gives a second proof of point (1) under this additional assumption). \end{proof}